Are you about to graduate from university with a Chemistry degree, but unsure about what to do next?

 Another career path for chemistry graduates is a role as an Analytical Chemist.

 Jacob is an Analytical Chemist for a company who creates gardening and hydroponic growing products.
-He is responsible for testing products, raw materials and intermediates.
-He then advises if adjustments are required.
+He is responsible for testing products, raw materials and intermediates to find out their chemical composition and then advises if adjustments are required to be able to report on the quality or stability of the substance.
 He explains that the job requires you to be patient, calm and hard working.

 If you love pure chemistry, then this could be the right career path for you.